tomwadley/paroxysm/Readme.md

     bd_addr = "A1:B2:C3:D4:E5:F6"
     alphavantage_api_key = "ABCD1234EFGH5678"

 `bd_addr` is the Bluetooth address of your Lovense device.

-Then, start running with:
+This is always required.
+You may omit `alphavantage_api_key` if you do not wish to run `market`.

+Then build and run (e.g. via cargo):

-    $ cargo run
+    $ cargo run -- morse